Rudolf's Fountain

 In the editorial office of the Innsbrucker Tagblatt on 29 September 1877, the day the Rudolfsbrunnen was unveiled, people seem to have been reasonably satisfied with the result of the city's newest attraction.
 However, the design of the square had been preceded by heated discussions between liberal and conservative contemporaries.

-The 12 metre high figure on the fountain represents Duke Rudolf IV. depicted.
+The 12 metre high figure on the fountain represents Duke Rudolf IV.
 The lower basin is flanked by griffins bearing coats of arms with the Tyrolean eagle and the imperial double-headed eagle.
-The later master builder of Vienna Cathedral was to become one of the most important architects of the neo-Gothic style in the Austro-Hungarian monarchy.
+Friedrich Schmidt was commissioned with the planning.
+The future master builder of Vienna Cathedral was to become one of the most important architects of the neo-Gothic style in the Austro-Hungarian monarchy.
 Between Bolzano, Bohemia and Ruthenia, he realised many striking buildings, including the new south tower of St. Stephen's Cathedral and St. Nicholas Church in Innsbruck.
 He is not only an honorary citizen of the city of Innsbruck, but also has a magnificent grave of honour at Vienna's Central Cemetery.
+After the Second World War, the fountain, which had been damaged in an air raid, was renovated under Franz Baumann.

 Fake or not, the unity of Austria and Tyrol was a reason to celebrate.
 The 19th century was the great age of nationalism.
 Traditions and commonalities were sought throughout Europe in order to give people a national identity.
 Buildings, literature and monuments were intended to strengthen the sense of belonging to the Habsburg Empire and national pride among the population.
 The fountain was a manifestation of the unity and affiliation of the crown land of Tyrol to the Habsburg Monarchy.